 Comparing Frequency Distributions

 In the Visualizing Frequency Distributions lesson, we learned what graphs we can use to visualize the frequency distribution of any kind of variable.
-In this mission, we'll learn how to compare frequency distributions with visualization.
+In this lesson, we’ll learn how to compare frequency distributions with visualization.
 In addition, we will learn about the types of graphs we can use to compare multiple frequency distributions at once.

 You will build on the concepts you learned in Visualizing Frequency Distributions, learning additional visualizations such as step-type histograms, kernel density plots, strip plots, and box plots.
 You will work with the seaborn visualization library, which is built on top of matplotlib.
 Seaborn has good support for more complex plots, attractive default styles, and integrates well with the pandas library.